-FINDING: The application being submitted is complete in accordance with LPDC Article 7.
+FINDING: The application was deemed complete on March 13, 2025, in accordance with LPDC Article 7.
 All applicable provisions of the underlying zone (Residential Master Plan) have been met. all applicable development and design standards of LPDC Article 5 have been met.
 No uses within Article 6 apply to the request.
-Notice of Application will be sent to several agencies.
-The proposal is to help ensure adequate public utilizes and facilities are constructed to support neighboring development.
+Notice of Application was sent to several agencies including the La Pine Public Works Department and Midstate Electric.
+Staff did not receive any comments in the record that indicated there were not adequate public utilizes and facilities to support the development.
 No improvements are required through the request that would necessitate a review for conformance with the La Pine Transportation System Plan.
 The proposal is a city wastewater project, and city staff will be responsible to ensure the La Pine Sewer and Water Standards are met at the time of development.
 As discussed previously, the proposal does not require drainage plan approval in accordance with the Central Oregon Stormwater Manual.
 As previously conditioned, all utilities shall be installed underground.
 The applicant is proposing new development of the property and not altering a previous site plan approval, therefore, compliance with previous conditions of approval is not applicable to this proposal.
 Criteria met.